top of page

 ARTICLE 16 - INTERNAL RULES

-Within this document is an internal set of rules established by the Committee to explain various expectations not provided by these statutes.
-As a growing Association and for the support of members, Friends In France International has a Code of Conduct aimed at supporting the objectives of the Association.
+Attached to this document is an internal set of rules established by the Committee to explain various expectations not provided by these Articles.
+As a growing Association and for the support of members, Friends in France International has a Code of Conduct aimed at supporting the objectives of the Association.

 ARTICLE 17 - DISSOLUTION

-These Articles replace those of the 12 August 2017 and have been adopted by the Annual General Meeting of the Association held on the 18 May 2018 in Septfonds.
+These Articles replace those of 18th May 2018 and have been adopted by the Annual General Meeting of the Association held on

 bottom of page